geneontology/geneontology.github.io/_docs/literature.md

 # History of the GO publications

 One of the GO's earliest documents, [On the representation of "gene function" in databases](https://zenodo.org/record/5504413), was written by Michael Ashburner in 1998.
+GO's first publication was [Gene ontology: tool for the unification of biology](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3037419/){:target="blank"}.
 The GO Consortium regularly publishes updates and developments [as the Gene Ontology Consortium](https://pubmed.ncbi.nlm.nih.gov/?term=Gene+Ontology+Consortium%5BCorporate+Author%5D).
+For the most recent publications, please see [our citation policy](http://geneontology.org/docs/go-citation-policy/).